rwbot/TRIN_EARL/readme.md

 3. Usually, cmake errors are accompanied by compile error message above the terminal ... reference that to solve the issue
 4. You can build just one package using catkin_make --pkg {pkg_name}
 5. Another option is --from-pkg <package> - it builds package first then others
+6. When having issues with commands like roscd and rosrun, make sure to have run source ~/catkin_ws/devel/setup.bash

 USB/Port access
 ---------------